Roll with It (Oasis song)

-The song was described by American music critic Stephen Thomas Erlewine as, "an assured stadium rocker that unabashedly steals the crown from Status Quo".
+The release date of "Roll With It" coincided with that of Blur's "Country House".
+The synchronicity—amplified by weeks of media focus on the bands' rivalry—framed the singles as a head-to-head for number one in the UK.
+Official Charts Company later characterised the contest as one of the most prominent in chart history, with Blur ultimately outselling Oasis by around 50,000 copies in the first week.

 'Battle' with Blur

 "Roll with It" received a great deal of attention when Food Records, the label of Britpop rivals Blur, moved the original release date of the single "Country House" to beat it on the charts, sparking what came to be known as "The Battle of Britpop".
 The British media had already reported an intense rivalry between the two bands and this clash of releases was seen as a battle for the number one spot.
-The media sensation was spurred on by verbal attacks from the respective camps (in particular Noel and Liam Gallagher, Damon Albarn and Alex James), that extended beyond the music industry to the point where the two bands were regularly mentioned on the evening news.
+The media sensation was spurred on by verbal attacks from the respective camps (in particular the Gallagher brothers, Damon Albarn and Alex James), that extended beyond the music industry to the point where the two bands were regularly mentioned on the evening news.
 In particular, public imagination was sparked by the contrast between the "working class" Oasis and the "middle class" Blur.
 In the end, Blur's "Country House" single sold 274,000 copies to Oasis' 216,000 copies of "Roll with It".
 The singles charted at number 1 and number 2 respectively.

 In 2019, Noel Gallagher reflected on the battle on Dermot O'Leary's Reel Stories, dismissing both songs as "shit".
 He suggested that a chart race between Oasis's "Cigarettes & Alcohol" and Blur's "Girls & Boys" would have had greater merit: "'Roll With It' has never been played by anybody since the band split up".